WICG/client-hints-infrastructure/README.md

 would enable those origins to receive those hints and perform content adaptation based on them.

+[Q: I know the question will come up.. do we allow *?]

 ### Privacy implications

 Why is it privacy safe for pages to delegate hints to certain third party